 - Hindi Speaking Tree

 - A Door Into Hindi – this one’s among the sites that I am mostly grateful to.
+The stories are simply amazing.
 Bahut Shukriya Prof. Afroz Taj!
 Also check A Door Into Urdu.

 - 1000 Hindi words for beginners

 - Youtube Hindi University – I have watched a few of the videos from this channel, they seem nice.
-Though they seem to take you only to a certain level, I’m not sure if they’re useful to learners who are already past A2/B1.
+Though I’m not sure if they’re useful to learners who are already past A2/B1.

 - Coke Studio India & Coke Studio Pakistan – two amazing projects aiming to encourage young artists of India and Pakistan to revive the music scene.
 The best way of learning a new language is to study the culture behind it.
 Notice that most songs are in Hindi/Urdu, but some are also in Punjabi, Balochi, Sindhi and other languages.